All Products

 • 172.16.0.0/12

-• VPC: End users can connect to the cloud computers only over a VPC.
-If you select this method, you must attach the office network to a Cloud Enterprise Network (CEN) instance.
-In addition, you must use Express Connect (circuits), Smart Access Gateway (SAG), or VPN Gateway to establish a connection between the on-premises and cloud networks.
-For more information, see Attach to or detach from a CEN instance and Select a private network service.
+• Enterprise private network (VPC): Allows connections only through a VPC.
+To use this method, you must attach the office network to a Cloud Enterprise Network (CEN) instance.
+Then, you can use products such as Express Connect (leased lines), Smart Access Gateway (SAG), or VPN Gateway to connect your on-premises network to the cloud network.
+For more information, see Attach an office network to or detach an office network from a CEN instance and How do I choose a private network product?.

 Note